matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 - If the nonce has not been used yet, the transaction validation is run.
 The provided nonce is expected to be marked as "used" during this time.
 - After the validation, the system checks whether this nonce is now marked as used.

-The users will be allowed to use any 256-bit number as nonce and they can put any non-zero value under the corresponding key in the system contract.
+Users will be allowed to use any 256-bit number as nonce and they can put any non-zero value under the corresponding key in the system contract.
 This is already supported by the protocol, but not on the server side.

-More documentation on various interactions with the `NonceHolder` system contract as well as tutorials will be available once the support on the server side is released.
-For now, it is only recommended to use the `incrementNonceIfEquals` method of it, which practically enforces the sequential ordering of nonces.
+More documentation on various interactions with the `NonceHolder` system contract as well as tutorials will be available once support on the server side is released.
+For now, it is recommended to only use the `incrementNonceIfEquals` method, which practically enforces the sequential ordering of nonces.

 ### Standardizing transaction hashes

 In the future, it is planned to support efficient proofs of transaction inclusion on zkSync.
-This would require us to calculate the transaction's hash in the [bootloader](../contracts/system-contracts.md#bootloader).
+This would require us to calculate the transaction's hash in the [bootloader](..
+/contracts/system-contracts.md#bootloader).
 Since these calculations won't be free to the user, it is only fair to include the transaction's hash in the interface of the AA methods (in case the accounts may need this value for some reason).
-That's why all the methods of the `IAccount` and `IPaymaster` interfaces, which will be described below, contain the hash of the transaction as well as the recommended signed digest (the digest that is signed by EOAs for this transaction).
+That's why all the methods of the `IAccount` and `IPaymaster` interfaces, which are described below, contain the hash of the transaction as well as the recommended signed digest (the digest that is signed by EOAs for this transaction).

 ### IAccount interface

-Each account is recommended to implement the [IAccount](https://github.com/matter-labs/v2-testnet-contracts/blob/main/zksync/system-contracts/interfaces/IAccount.sol) interface.
+Each account is recommended to implement the [IAccount](https://github.com/matter-labs/v2-testnet-contracts/blob/main/l2/system-contracts/interfaces/IAccount.sol) interface.
 It contains the following five methods:

 - `validateTransaction` is mandatory and will be used by the system to determine if the AA logic agrees to proceed with the transaction.
 In case the transaction is not accepted (e.g. the signature is wrong) the method should revert.
 In case the call to this method succeedes, the implemented account logic is considered to accept the transaction, and the system will proceed with the transaction flow.
 - `executeTransaction` is mandatory and will be called by the system after the fee is charged from the user.
 This function should perform the execution of the transaction.